User-Driven Support for Visualization Prototyping in D3: Evaluation: Analysis Results

+The ability to quickly iterate over different interaction prototypes also allowed them to weigh their design options to understand and identify which designs were suitable for the task.
+This feature also helped participants to avoid the sunken cost fallacy that would have otherwise made them stick to a specific design only because of the time they had invested in creating their design.
+P20 states \textit{``...instead of having to look for separate things myself, all these recommendations are in one place so it's very easy to try out which interaction is suitable for which kind of visualization.
+So I just click and then I can undo and then be like, okay, I probably don't want this.
+Whereas if I were to implement them myself, I would want to use something that I made, because I already spent time on it.
+So I want to use it, even though I probably shouldn't.}

-We observed that majority of the participants who were able to learn new techniques were novice D3 users (3months - 1 year) ( shown in ~\autoref{tab:Participants}).
-This indicates that our approach provides a great avenue for novice visualization users to learn how to use D3 to create visualizations.
-For P9 who instructs data students, teaching D3 is a difficult task as students would typically need to learn HTML, CSS, Javascript and D3 all at the same time, causing them to be overwhelmed.
-A tool like Minerva would be instrumental in helping his students focus on learning the basics of D3 without being burdened with learning all these other languages at once. \textit{``I also teach people d3.
-And I think this would be great...
-Having something like this, that creates the chart and the code and comments the code, so you can read the code.
-They would like cry tears of joy to have this."}—P9, 4 to 5 years of D3 experience.
+More experienced participants explained that access to code may not be useful for them due to their existing knowledge of D3, but also agreed that an environment similar to what Mirny provides would be useful for novices who are just starting to learn D3.
+For example, P9 instructs a visualization class and mentions that teaching D3 is a difficult task as students typically need to learn HTML, CSS, JavaScript, and D3 all at the same time, hindering students' ability to prototype different visualization designs to understand their perceptual pros and cons. \textit{``I also teach people d3.
+And I think this would be great...Having something like this, that creates the chart and the code and comments the code, so you can read the code.
+They [students] would like cry tears of joy to have this."}